ZoubidaLotfi/databricks-genie-agents-product-teardown/research/day-1-working-notes.md

 ### Checkpoint

-You should now be able to explain:
+At this point I shoukd be able to explain:

 - Who the user is
 - What problem they have
 - What Genie promises to solve
 - What you intend to test

-## Module 5: Define the business scenario
+## Module 5: Business scenario definition

-### Step 14.
-Define the business situation
+### Step 13.
+Business situation

 > A manager at Wanderbricks wants to understand booking performance, cancellations, revenue, and customer satisfaction without waiting for a data analyst.

-### Step 15.
+### Step 14.
 Define the decisions Genie should support

 The Genie Agent should help managers decide where to focus, which problems need attention, and what may be causing changes in booking performance.